 The conference committee is pleased to share a dynamic line-up of continuing education presenters and topics including:

-The Counseling & Testing Center has decided to sponsor the first 20 university students who register to attend the conference a scholarship for free registration.
-To receive the scholarship, visit the link below and use the PROMO CODE: First20
+The Counseling and Testing Center and the Multicultural Center have partnered with Student Success Programs to provide scholarships for students to attend the summit free of charge.
+To receive the scholarship, visit the registration link above and use the PROMO CODE: GSU Student

 Register today to reserve your spot!

 Opportunities will be provided at lunch for visiting a poster session featuring current research in the field of multicultural counseling and addressing health disparities as well as for signing up to participate in a roundtable Courageous Conversation on one of the following topics: